-Tax-Free Childcare will eventually replace Employer Supported Childcare and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
+Tax-Free Childcare replaced Employer Supported Childcare, and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
 At McEwan Wallace, we can provide guidance on Tax-Free Childcare and Employer Supported Childcare.

 The government has introduced a tax incentive for childcare Tax-Free Childcare (TFC).

 Under TFC the tax relief available is 20% of the costs of childcare up to a total of childcare costs of £10,000 per child per year.
 The scheme will therefore be worth a maximum of £2,000 per child (£4,000 for a disabled child).
 Parents are able to apply for TFC for children under 12 (up to 17 for children with disabilities).